m-kupiec/compendium-react/README.md

 # Reducers

 Definition:

-"named after the `reduce()` operation that you can perform on arrays. . . .
+- "named after the `reduce()` operation that you can perform on arrays. . . .
 The function you pass to `reduce` is known as a “reducer”.
 It takes the *result so far* and the *current item*, then it returns the *next result*.
 React reducers are an example of the same idea: they take the *state so far* and the *action*, and return the *next state*.
 In this way, they accumulate actions over time into state." ([React](https://react.dev/learn/extracting-state-logic-into-a-reducer))
+- "Managing state with reducers is slightly different from directly setting state.
+Instead of telling React “what to do” by setting state, you specify “what the user just did” by dispatching “actions” from your event handlers.
+(The state update logic will live elsewhere!)" ([React](https://react.dev/learn/extracting-state-logic-into-a-reducer))

 Usage: